QingbiaoLi/QingbiaoLi.github.io/_pages/about.md

 <p> Inspired by Chinese philosopher 'Mozi'(墨子) and the ideas from Mohism about 'Universal Love, non-attack' (非攻 兼爱), I believe that technology should contribute to humanity toward a healthier, safer, and higher quality of life. </p>

-<p> I am an enthusiast and believer in the new revolution for robotics (Artificial General Intelligence for Robotics).
+<p> I am an enthusiast and believer in the new revolution for robotics (Artificial General Intelligence for Robotics and Embedded Agent).
 I believe that the 'real2sim (meta-verse) and sim2real' can bring the community (machine learning, computer vision and graphics, and robotics) towards the era of technology beyond first-principle-based methods and control theory.
 Yet, there is a huge research gap towards this revolution.
 I believe robotics can be one of the solutions for population aging via the autonomous system and human-robot collaboration. </p>

-<p> I am a part-time researcher in AI for Health and Science (medical imaging and intra-operative imaging for surgical robotics).  </p>
+<p> I am a part-time researcher in AI for Health and Science (medical imaging, intra-operative imaging for surgical robotics and more to be explored).  </p>

 <!-- <p> Thoughout my research jounery towards this revolution so far, I have been inspired by my superivisor (<a href="https://www.proroklab.org/" style="color:#5dbcd2;">Prof Amanda Prorok</a>),  (<a href="https://www.science.org/doi/10.1126/scirobotics.aam8638" style="color:#5dbcd2;"> Prof Guang-zhong Yang</a>-->